scalio/Android-Bazel-Starter-Java/README.md

-# Bazel Java Android Sample
+# Bazel Java Android Starter

 This repository contains simple Java application and its Bazel build files.
 To build these samples, do the following: